Luka-Emra/bank_account/README.md

 # bank_account
-In this program, I have implemented an analogue of a bank account.
+In this program, I have implemented an analog of a bank account.